redbrick/open-governance/documents/Constitution.md

 **6.7** The Secretary shall give notice to all members of the Society's meetings, events, and functions through email.

-**6.8** The Secretary shall assist the Public Relations Officer to organise fund raising events and sponsorship where necessary.
+**6.8** The Secretary shall assist the Public Relations Officer to organise fundraising events and sponsorship where necessary.

 **6.9** The Treasurer shall administer the funds of the Society and to maintain accounts and budgets.